This list includes specific vegan/vegetarian shops as well as regular high street shops. It will also link in with the “Yes, we are vegan!” page.

 Folland organic fruit and veg.
 30-31, Row A, Norwich Market

 Sells seasonal and local fruit and veg.

 You can find a selection of vegan food and non-food items here.
 Stores differ on what they have on offer as some don’t have chilled or freezer sections.
 Many of the larger stores sell health and beauty products too.
 You can also buy online.

 Specialists in handmade and bespoke celebration cakes, birthday cakes, wedding cakes and mail order bakes and treats.
 They also do catering for all your special events.
 They supply cakes to Waterstones, UEA, Biddy’s Tea Room and St Benedicts Food Store

-Situated on Magdalen street, it’s a fantastic place to look for treats for yourself or vegan family and friends.
+Situated at 49 St Benedicts Street, it’s a fantastic place to look for treats for yourself or vegan family and friends.
 For more details including the opening hours check out